mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 thruster plates and g-compensators.
 The first provide reactionless thrust and the second nullify its effects on crew and passengers contained within the hull.
-Some ships have auxiliary reaction drives, used either

-Crew Roles

-as a backup or to support the manoeuvre drive with added thrust on the cheap.
+Some ships have auxiliary reaction drives, used either as a backup or to support the manoeuvre drive with added thrust on the cheap.
 Using these on a starship requires careful consideration by the pilot, especially when civilian passengers are aboard.
 Most spacers are